-We have no evidence that any personal information has been or will be misused as a direct result of this incident.
+We have no evidence of any identity theft or financial fraud related to this incident.
 Out of an abundance of caution to protect you from potential misuse of your information, we are offering complimentary access to Experian IdentityWorksSM Credit 3B for months.
-For more information on identity theft prevention and Experian IdentityWorksSM, including instructions on how to activate your complimentary months.
-For more information provided in this letter.
+For more information on identity theft prevention and Experian IdentityWorksSM, including instructions on how to activate your complimentary month membership, please see the additional information provided in this letter.